-Although optometrist assistants are not required to complete a training program, many optometrist's and ophthalmologist's offices will look favorably upon those who do.
-Many community colleges and vocational schools provide programs in optometric assisting, most requiring between 6 months and 2 years to complete.
-These programs may lead to a diploma, certificate or an associate's degree.
-Students usually participate in a clinical experience at an optometrist's office, and the program may prepare them for certification as a Certified Ophthalmic Assistant (COA).
+Although optometrist assistants are not required to complete a training program, many optometrists' and ophthalmologists' offices will look favorably upon those who do.
+Many community colleges and vocational schools provide programs in optometric assisting and these programs lead to a certificate or an associate's degree.
+Students usually participate in a clinical experience at an optometrist's office, and the program may prepare them for certification by the American Board of Opticianry (ABO).

 Overview of Optometrist Assistant Courses